streetwriters/notesnook/docs/help/contents/importing-notes/README.md

 6. Standard Notes
 7. Simplenote
 8. Google Keep
-9. Bear notes app
+9. Joplin
-10. Joplin notes app
+10. Zoho Notebook

-**Don't see your notes app?** No worries, create an issue on [github](https://github.com/streetwriters/notesnook/issues)
+**Don't see your notes app?** No worries, create an issue on [Github](https://github.com/streetwriters/notesnook/issues)

 ## Is it safe to import?